exercism/website-copy/tracks/julia/exercises/raindrops/mentoring.md

 **Compact**

-This solution is almost as fast in the average case as the solutions above because it avoids one string concatenation in the common case that `number` is divisible by 3.
-When `number` is divisible by 3, but not 5 and 7, the statically allocated string "Pling" is returned almost instantly.
+This solution is short, easy to read and almost as fast in the average case as the solutions above!
+It is fast because it avoids one string concatenation in the common case that `number` is divisible by 3 and when `number` is divisible by 3, but not 5 and 7, the statically allocated string "Pling" is returned almost instantly.

 ```julia
 function raindrops(number)